Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 * Reset buttons needed to have the signals they were resetting into different processes to avoid driver issues
 * Tie condition was having mutliple errors icnluding having the "O" signals appearing white in the display when they should have been black ntation with all components.
 * All of the VHDL random number generators we found either only worked in testbench or gave errors in Vivado.
-Eventually, we ended up using a random number generator with our own seed number (487).
+Eventually, we ended up using a random number generator with our own seed number (487) and we could not use it for our computer.